TimBiden/GitCommands/README.md

 # GitCommands
-It's a Git cheat-sheet.
+It's expanded from simply a Git cheat-sheet to a general a Ruby on Rails command line cheat-sheet.

-Here are a few of the Git Commands I use often in my Bloc education.

-There are also a few additional non-git, mainly Ruby on Rails, commands that I find helpful.
-Hopefully you will too.
+You'll obviously find Git commands.
+There are also Ruby on Rails database commands, Heroku commands and whatnot.
+If you find something that's missing and relevant, feel free to add to it.
+This is a community project.